Linrena/Cloud-Bank/README.md

-# Run your open source Cloud Native workload on LinuxONE
+# Run open source Cloud Native workloads on LinuxONE

 Open source software has expanded from a low-cost alternative to a platform for enterprise databases, clouds and next-generation apps.
 These workloads need higher levels of scalability, security and availability from the underlying hardware infrastructure.